What Is Dibbling Method?

-This is a method of putting a seed or a few seeds or seed materials in a hole or pit or pocket, made at predetermined spacing and depth with a dibble or planter or very often by hand or by any convenient implements such as spade, khurpi, nirani etc. and covering them with soil.
-This method is suitable for wider spaced planted crops requiring a specific area for their canopy development or cultural practices such as weeding, earthing up and irrigation in furrows.
+The dibbling method is suitable for wider spaced planted crops requiring a specific area for their canopy development or cultural practices such as weeding, earthing up, and irrigation in furrows.
 Seeds may be dibbled in level fields or on ridges or the sides of the ridges or in localized pits or pockets that form hills, rings, or stations distinctly separated from each other.

-For such method of seeding, the entire field need not be prepared for the seedbed but only the seeding zone.
+For such a seeding method, the entire field need not be prepared for the seedbed but only the seeding zone.
 Moreover:

-ii.
-It requires less seeds and it gives rapid and uniform germination with good seedling vigour.
+- It requires fewer seeds, and it gives rapid and uniform germination with good seedling vigor.

-iii.
-Intercultural practices like weeding, earthing up and care of individual plants can be facilitated.
+- Intercultural practices like weeding, earthing up, and care of individual plants can be facilitated.

-iv.
-When proper and uniform spacing is maintained, it becomes very easy to calculate the plant population and thereby expected yield.
+- When proper and uniform spacing is maintained, it becomes effortless to calculate the plant population and thereby expected yield.

-Uniform germination is not possible if all seeds are not placed at uniform depth.
-Besides, dibbling is a more laborious, time consuming and expensive process compared with broadcasting.
+Uniform germination is not possible if all seeds are not placed at a uniform depth.
+Besides, dibbling is a more laborious, time-consuming, and expensive process compared with broadcasting.